apache/iotdb/docs/UserGuide/Maintenance-Tools/Metric-Tool.md

 | cluster_elect_total       | name="{{ip}}",status="fail/win" | The count and result (won or failed) of elections the node participated in. | cluster_elect_total{name="127.0.0.1",status="win",} 1.0      |

 ### 4.4.
 IoTDB PreDefined Metrics Set
-Users can modify the value of `predefinedMetrics` in the `iotdb-metric.yml` file to enable the predefined set of metrics, which `logback` does not support in `dropwizard`.
+Users can modify the value of `predefinedMetrics` in the `iotdb-metric.yml` file to enable the predefined set of metrics, which `LOGBACK` does not support in `dropwizard`.

 #### 4.4.1.
 JVM